 This report will include a final risk grading of low, medium or high.
 It will also include the initial risk assessment of your driver, identify what has been achieved post coaching, include an action plan for further development and further training recommendations.
 My reports now include a colour coded scoring template which makes it even easier to identify any areas of risk.

 This report is an integral part of managing your occupational road risk.
 It should be used by company managers and supervisors as part of an ongoing risk management programme.

-The report will be forwarded via email to the designated point of contact within ten working days following course completion.
+The report will be forwarded via email to the designated point of contact within five working days following course completion.